**Updated January 2023**

 Cookies & Milk for Everyone!

 You could keep things simple by using these super cute weekly planner sheets by Day-Timer in a simple half-size notebook or this pretty floral one.
 If you do a plain notebook with a clear view front, you can add your favorite quote or other printables.
 And. . .don’t forget the stickers. . .these Carpe Diem ones are my absolute favorites!!
+(Shhh!
+I have waaaaay too many of these.)
 If you like to color-code your daily schedule or just write your notes in all the colors of the rainbow, check out these pretty pens.
 I really like these pens because they have find tips which makes it easy to write in small spaces.